onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 developers can use these VNF/PNF guidelines to facilitate the automation of VNF ingestion and deployment.
-The emergence of a market for VNFs enables NCSPs to more rapidly deliver increased functionality, for execution on white box hardware on customer’s premises – such functionality may be of particular interest to enterprises supporting similar infrastructure.
+The emergence of a market for VNFs enables NCSPs to more rapidly deliver increased functionality, for execution on white box hardware on customer's premises – such functionality may be of particular interest to enterprises supporting similar infrastructure.

 Program and Document Structure